Hebrews 11

 In the final analysis, it is a matter of faith.
 The word for ‘understand’ is the word ‘noeo’ and it means ‘to perceive by reflective intelligence’.

-‘World’ is the word ‘aion’ and means both ‘created things’ and ‘ages or periods of time’.
-Created is ‘katartizo’ and means ‘filled out’ or ‘arranged’.
+The word ‘world’ is the word ‘aion’ in Greek and it means both ‘created things’ and ‘ages or periods of time’.
+The word ‘created’ in Greek is ‘katartizo’ and it means ‘filled out’ or ‘arranged’.

 In other words, God did not merely create all matter, but He arranged it in an orderly manner so that it became fit for the purpose He had in mind.

 And all this was done by ‘the word of God’.
-The word ‘rhema’, ‘word mean the spoken word’.
-This is not a reference to the activity of Christ, as the Incarnate Word.
-John 1.1.
-See Psalm 33:6-9.
+The word ‘rhema’, means ‘ the spoken word’.
+This is not a reference to the activity of Christ, as the Incarnate Word, John 1:1 / Psalm 33:6-9.

 1. By faith we understand that the world was created by the Word of God, Psalm 33:6 / Romans 1:20.